-“We really don’t know why drivers sometimes make unsafe choices at railroad crossings,” said Wende Corcoran, Interim President of Operation Lifesaver, a nonprofit organization that educates the public on railroads crossings and safety.
+“We really don’t know why drivers sometimes make unsafe choices at railroad crossings,” said Wende Corcoran, Interim President of Operation Lifesaver, an organization that educates drivers on railroad crossings and safety.
 “We know today’s drivers have a lot more distractions than they ever have before when they are behind the wheel.”

 While you should never be distracted while driving, it's especially when you're at a train crossing.
 Follow these rules the next time you come across a railroad crossing to avoid becoming another statistic.

 How to Handle a Railroad Crossing